Mehmet-Terzi/odin-recipes/README.md

-# odin-recipes
-My first project on TOP
+Today i will do the first project on TOP.
+In this project I will create a website about a recipe with using my new learned html skills.